collective/collective.elections/README.rst

       submit the election to be reviewed by the EO's (Trans.
 1).

 #. **Internal revision**
-    * If all data entered is correct, a PDF gets exported with it.
+    * In this state the election configuration is reviewed by the CEO; if everything is correct, a PDF file with this information gets exported.
-    * The EA signs it locally with his GPG private key and adds the signed PDF and signature to the election.
+    * The CEO signs the file locally with his GPG private key and adds the signed PDF and signature to the election.
     * Only the PDF and signature fields are writable in this state.
     * The election can be sent back to the Private state (Trans.
 2) or be submitted for public review (Trans.
 3).